ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 ``ide``
 -------

 Will run an IDE inside the Clickable docker container, QtCreator by default.
-Atom can be started with ``clickable ide atom``.

 ``ci``
 ------